flatcar-archive/flatcar-docs/os/migrate-from-container-linux.md

 ## Ignition configuration with QEMU

-Instead of using `opt/com.coreos/config` in the `-fw_cfg` name-value argument pair for QEMU/KVM or libvirt you need to use `opt/org.flatcar-linux/config`.
+_Optional:_ Instead of using `opt/com.coreos/config` in the `-fw_cfg` name-value argument pair for QEMU/KVM or libvirt you need to use `opt/org.flatcar-linux/config`.
 The value in the argument pair specifies the Ignition file to use.

 ## Ignition configuration with VMware

-Instead of `coreos.config.data` and `coreos.config.data.encoding` for the VMware `guestinfo.VARIABLE` command line options you need to use `ignition.config.data` and `ignition.config.data.encoding`.
+_Optional:_ Instead of `coreos.config.data` and `coreos.config.data.encoding` for the VMware `guestinfo.VARIABLE` command line options you need to use `ignition.config.data` and `ignition.config.data.encoding`.
 As for the kernel parameter this change was done upstream by the Ignition project.